We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 Can I Use Tor in Turkey?

-A bridge allows you to connect to the Tor network without your ISP or government knowing what you are doing, but will only work if your government or ISP does not know the server you are connecting to is a bridge into the Tor network.
+A bridge allows you to connect to the Tor network without your ISP or government knowing what you are doing.
+This will only work if your government or ISP does not know the server you are connecting to is a bridge into the Tor network.